 Annual P&T Competition

-A record 67 schools of pharmacy nationwide participated in the 2019 Annual National Pharmacy & Therapeutics (P&T) Competition for Student Pharmacists, organized by AMCP Foundation.
-Eight national finalists advanced to AMCP Annual Meeting, where a panel of judges simulated a P&T Committee during live finals.
-In addition to the 1st, 2nd and 3rd place teams, 2019 finalist teams hailed from Lipscomb University College of Pharmacy; University of California, San Francisco; University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences; University of Minnesota College of Pharmacy; and University of Wisconsin-Madison School of Pharmacy.
+A total of 51 schools of pharmacy nationwide participated in the 2020 Annual National Pharmacy & Therapeutics (P&T) Competition for Student Pharmacists, organized by AMCP Foundation.
+Eight national finalists were invited to narrate their slides for virtual review by a panel of judges.
+In addition to the 1st, 2nd and 3rd place teams, 2020 finalist teams hailed from Butler University, College of Pharmacy and Health Sciences; Kekc Graduate Institute, School of Pharmacy and Sciences; Purdue University, College of Pharmacy; Temple University, School of Pharmacy; and University of California, San Diego, Skaggs School of Pharmacy and Pharmaceutical Sciences.

 Thank You to Our Partners!